sadhbh-c0d3/crypto-pnl/README.md

 Works with Spot, Cross Margin, and Isolated Margin accounts.
 Handles all trades, including short-selling, small assets conversion, and large OTC trades.

+> The reason I started writing this tool was that other tools were unable to correctly match my transactions, which involved plenty of tiny trades including shortselling.

 **Please follow instructions below in section *Data Download* to learn about how to _correctly_ download data from Binance**

 ## Matching Transactions & Gains Calculation